 Does Revision Rhinoplasty Take Longer to Heal?

-Prospective revision rhinoplasty patients understandably have questions about the procedure.
-One of the most frequently asked questions concerns the expected recovery time.
-The recovery time for revision rhinoplasty can vary from patient to patient, but it generally takes longer than standard rhinoplasty.
 This is because the surgeon deals with scar tissue during revision rhinoplasty, which can be more delicate and prone to swelling.
-Additionally, the nose may be more sensitive to touch after revision rhinoplasty, which can prolong recovery.
-Patients can expect some swelling, bruising, and discomfort after the surgery, but these symptoms should gradually improve over the course of a few weeks.
+Additionally, the nose may be more sensitive to touch after revision rhinoplasty, prolonging recovery.
+Patients can expect some swelling, bruising, and discomfort after surgery, but these symptoms should gradually improve over the next few weeks.
 Closely following the post-operative instructions provided by our surgeons helps ensure a smooth and successful recovery.

 How Common Is Revision Rhinoplasty?